 As renewable, low-carbon resources, bioenergies have a vital contribution to make in reducing emissions, particularly in transportation.
-That is why bioenergies are a perfect fit with our ambition to become the responsible energy major.
-A pioneer in biofuels for more than 20 years and a bioplastics producer, we have a role in the bioenergies sector’s future and the development of all biomass conversion pathways.
+Bioenergies are therefore a perfect fit with our ambition to become the responsible energy major.
+As a pioneer in biofuels for more than 20 years as well as a bioplastics producer, we have a role in the future of the bioenergies sector and the development of all biomass conversion pathways.

 Bioenergies: Helping to Reconcile Growth and Climate Change

 Biomass encompasses all organic material derived from plants, animals and microbes.

 Biomass can be converted to produce biofuels and bioplastics, and thereby help meet three major challenges.

 Meeting the Energy Needsof a Growing World Population

 The increase in global energy needs goes hand in hand with global population growth and economic and social development.
 In the transportation sector, energy needs are increasing by 31% per year.
 Demand for plastics is growing by 3% annually.

 According to the 2°C scenario put forward by the International Energy Agency (IEA), the world economy must undertake major changes in order to limit energy-related carbon emissions.
 One of the drivers identified to achieve this shift is an increase in the share of renewable energies, particularly through the development of biofuels.